edhamma/mahasi-diary/diary.rst

 **A:**  When I saw the bright lights I was quite pleased, I was even enjoying it.

-**A:**  As instructed I was noting on whatever object appeared, but to be quite honest I would not like the, brightness to disappear. *(Yogi was clinging to TANHA, Craving)*.
+**A:**  As instructed I was noting on whatever object appeared, but to be quite honest I would not like the, brightness to disappear. *(Yogi was clinging to TANHA, Craving.)*

 **A:**  Perhaps I was the only one to experience such brightness.
 I do not think the others had had such an extraordinary experience like mine. *(Yogi was clinging to MANA.
-Pride)*.
+Pride.)*

-**A:**  I am full of bright lights, these must be radiating from my body. *(Yogi was clinging to Ditthi, false doctrine)*.
+**A:**  I am full of bright lights, these must be radiating from my body. *(Yogi was clinging to Ditthi, false doctrine.)*

 **A:**  The brightness was Nibbana, the mind that noted it was Magga.
-There was brightness because I attained an outstanding Dhamma. *(Yogi was clinging to wrong MAGGA, not the Path)*.
+There was brightness because I attained an outstanding Dhamma. *(Yogi was clinging to wrong MAGGA, not the Path.)*

 *Piti* (joy)
 -------------

 **A:**  While my noting was swift and the contemplation was good, I felt something seeped down from my head through my body to my legs.
 It was a soothing sensation which flashed off and on.
-Sometimes when my noting was good, a soothing chill passed through my body and I felt as if I was swung gently. *(Yogi was experiencing KHUDDIKA PITI, Minor Joy)*.
+Sometimes when my noting was good, a soothing chill passed through my body and I felt as if I was swung gently. *(Yogi was experiencing KHUDDIKA PITI, Minor Joy.)*

-**A:**  Sometimes I felt continuous vibrations, cool thrills and like being swung gently again and again. *(Yogi was experiencing KHANIKA PITI, Momentary Joy)*.
+**A:**  Sometimes I felt continuous vibrations, cool thrills and like being swung gently again and again. *(Yogi was experiencing KHANIKA PITI, Momentary Joy.)*

 **A:**  Sometimes I felt the soothing coolness and vibrations coming up from the legs and when they reach up to the chest, they disappeared.
 Sometimes it reached up to the throat, head, and disappeared. [:50:]

 **A:**  Sometimes I felt as if all of a sudden I was showered by coldness (or) hotness and then it disappeared.

-**A:**  Sometimes something fluttered up from inside until my whole body was full of flickering feelings, then everything cleared up (This was a description of OKKANTIKA PITI = showering joy).
+**A:**  Sometimes something fluttered up from inside until my whole body was full of flickering feelings, then everything cleared up. *(This was a description of OKKANTIKA PITI = showering joy)*

 **A:**  Sometimes I felt my body was bloated, then I felt as if I was sleeping on the waves, or swung on a hammock, it was nice.